 How do I change the resolution of my image?

 PPI can be set manually.
-The more pixels it takes of make up one inch of artwork, the higher the PPI, and the better the resolution.
+The more pixels it takes to make up one inch of artwork, the higher the PPI, and the better the resolution.
 Way back in the early days of computers, the standard screen resolution was 72DPI.
 Although screens nowadays display at a higher quality, many softwares still save images at this resolution, so look out for this when setting and exporting your artwork!

 Once you’ve set the PPI of a document, it is very difficult to increase it.
 Most software will increase the PPI by shrinking the size of the document, cramming all that jam- sorry, pixels, onto a much smaller canvas.
 When we enlarge the image back to correct size for printing, the resolution goes back down again, and we’re back at square one.